-Evaluation of Continuous Improvement Project Criteria Proficient (3 points) Emerging (2-1 point) Unsatisfactory (0 points) Presentation includes a conclusion Conclusion shows final data and effect of change based on milestones set and met; plan states if the goal was met; conclusion refers to the JROTC lesson topics and their impact on success of the project Conclusion does not include if goal was met; plan does not indicate need for maintenance of goal or next step for improvement; conclusion refers to the JROTC lesson topics.
-Conclusion is not included in the presentation; goal is not addressed in conclusion; conclusion does NOT refer to JROTC lesson topics OR their impact on the success of the project Presentation includes continuous improvement milestone and timeline Presentation shows how goal was met or not met; presentation states areas for improvement based on benchmarks or milestones failed Presentation shows what goal was addressed, but does not present clear continuous improvement benchmark or milestone Continuous improvement benchmarks or milestones are unclear or not present Reflection Criteria Proficient (3 points) Emerging (2-1 point) Unsatisfactory (0 points) Evaluate project using reflection Reflection of project presented by team; evidence of individual reflection presented; reflection includes future areas of improvement, necessary research, or changes to process Reflection evident in providing future direction; presentation provides unclear to no plan for continuous improvement goals or strategies No evidence of reflection is presented
+Evaluation of Continuous Improvement Project Criteria Proficient (3 points) Emerging (2-1 point) Unsatisfactory (0 points) Presentation Conclusion shows final Conclusion does not Conclusion is not included includes a data and effect of change include if goal was met; in the presentation; goal is conclusion based on milestones set plan does not indicate need not addressed in and met; plan states if the for maintenance of goal or conclusion; conclusion goal was met; conclusion next step for improvement; does NOT refer to JROTC refers to the JROTC conclusion refers to the lesson topics OR their lesson topics and their JROTC lesson topics. impact on the success of impact on success of the the project. project.
+Presentation Presentation shows how Presentation shows what Continuous improvement includes goal was met or not met; goal was addressed, but benchmarks or milestones continuous presentation states areas does not present clear are unclear or not present. improvement for improvement based continuous improvement milestone and on benchmarks or benchmark or milestone. timeline milestones failed.
+Reflection Criteria Proficient (3 points) Emerging (2-1 point) Unsatisfactory (0 points) Evaluate Reflection of project Reflection evident in No evidence of reflection project using presented by team; providing future direction; is presented. reflection evidence of individual presentation provides reflection presented; unclear to no plan for reflection includes future continuous improvement areas of improvement, goals or strategies. necessary research, or changes to process.